 Anything else?

 Being that it’s Easter, the coast path was a little busy today.
 I passed lots of families and their kids.
-For most of the way, the path is narrow, taking you around the sides of the hills which meant having to either wait, or do some nifty overtaking.
-I actually found that walking the section of coast path between Talland Bay and Polperro much busier than the section between Talland Bay and Looe.
+For most of the way, the path is narrow, taking you around the sides of the hills, which meant having to either wait, or do some nifty overtaking.
+I found that walking the section of coastal path between Talland Bay and Polperro much busier than the section between Talland Bay and Looe.

 Oh yes, and I can’t not mention the train out here.
 Looe is on a branch off the main line for Great Western Railway.
 It’s just a few carriages and takes you on a scenic journey along the East Looe River, through the remote Cornish countryside.
 It also changes direction part way through.
 You know how when you step onto an escalator that isn’t moving and your senses sort of jolt you.
 It was like that.
 My body was highly confused.